PrashanthPrince/PrashanthPrince/README.md

 - ⚡ Fun fact: Trust me.
 I am a very good Lawn Tennis player.

 You can also reach me on:
 👔 [LinkedIn][linkedin]
 📦 [Kaggle][kaggle]

 [linkedin]: https://www.linkedin.com/in/prashanth-prince/
 [kaggle]: https://www.kaggle.com/prashanthprince/notebooks

+### What do I do for fun?
+- I love Lawn Tennis.
+- I am a keyboardist.